+We represent a broad range of clients, both public and private, to which we provide thoughtful counsel unique to their industry or sector.
 Through our representation of municipal clients, we are cognizant of the special needs of clients who work with public boards and committees in the provision of benefits for municipal employees.
+We have in-depth experience advising government and tax-exempt entities regarding their employee benefit plans.